This site is intended for healthcare professionals

 Total exposure (AUC) of thyroxine (adjusted for endogenous levels) was increased by 33% following administration of a single dose of levothyroxine.
 Maximum exposure (Cmax) was unchanged.
 Monitoring of thyroid parameters should be considered when treating patients with semaglutide at the same time as levothyroxine.

 Semaglutide did not change the AUC or Cmax of R- and S-warfarin following a single dose of warfarin, and the pharmacodynamic effects of warfarin as measured by the international normalised ratio (INR) were not affected in a clinically relevant manner.
-However, upon initiation of semaglutide treatment in patients on warfarin or other coumarin derivatives, frequent monitoring of INR is recommended.
+However, cases of decreased INR have been reported during concomitant use of acenocoumarol and semaglutide.
+Upon initiation of semaglutide treatment in patients on warfarin or other coumarin derivatives, frequent monitoring of INR is recommended.

 Rosuvastatin